lucasrla/ec2-setup-sos-workflow/README.md

 ### Your pipeline/workflow

-If you are using SoS workflows, set `metadata/config_with_ec2_host.yml` as your config file when running tasks within the instance.
-For example: `sos run -c metadata/config_with_ec2_host.yml YOUR_WORKFLOW.sos`
+If you are using SoS workflows, you can now run tasks within the instance via `tasks: queue='ec2'`.

 ### Teardown